vip-delete/iconv-tiny/README.md

 ```
 npm run build
 ```
-Note: you need JDK 21+ installed to compile the source code using Google Closure Compiler
+Note: You need JDK 21 or higher installed to compile the source code using the Google Closure Compiler.

 Run tests:
 ```